M0narc/Saas_app/README.md

 # to create inside the folder you are in.
 - django-admin startproject cfehome.

+# User Email
+- you used pampita email.
+- you can test it with `python manage.py sendtestemail --admin`

 # TODO
  - read about context processors